elugens/hello-javascript/docs/the-javascript-language/data-types/map-and-set.md

 Source: <https://javascript.info/map-set#iteration-over-map>

-**Question:** **Besides the key, values, and entries methods, is there another method that you can use to iterate over a Map Object?**
+### Besides the key, values, and entries methods, is there another method that you can use to iterate over a Map Object?

 **Interview Answer:** Yes, the forEach method can be used to iterate over the Map Object.